ELIXIR-IIB-training/website/_pages/01-all_events.md

 title: All events
 permalink: /all_events/
 ---
-The agenda with all ELIXIR-IIB courses and other activities for 2018 will be available soon
+*The programme of all ELIXIR-IIB training courses and other activities for 2018 will be available soon*